gabrielagustin/ANN-MLP-Scikit-learn/README.md

 - Number of hidden layers and number of neurons per layers
 - Penalty (Alpha)
 - Initial learning rate
+- Activation function for the hidden layer ('identity', 'logistic', 'tanh', 'relu')
 - Learning rate ('constant', 'invscaling', 'adaptive')
 - Solver ('lbfgs', 'sgd', 'adam')
+- validation_fraction

 - Moment of the descending gradient (Momentun) -- if we use the 'sgd' solver

   'lbfgs' is an optimizer in the family of quasi-Newton methods.
   'sgd' refers to stochastic gradient descent.
-  'adam' refers to a stochastic gradient-based optimizer proposed by Kingma, Diederik, and Jimmy Ba
+  'adam' refers to a stochastic gradient-based optimizer proposed by Kingma and Ba (2014)

 Note: there are much more parameters, these are considered the most important